School and College Transport

 School and College Transport (other than for Special Education)

-Free transport is generally restricted to pupils who attend their catchment area school and live the necessary distance from the school.
+Free transport is generally restricted to pupils who attend their catchment area school and live the necessary walking distance from the school.

 Primary aged pupils (Reception to Year 6)